bbauska/Coursera-Bootstrap/readme.md

 Lo and behold, there we are.

-But I do realize that I don\'t have a way of going back, so which means that I also need to hand this navigation bar to the aboutus.HTML page.
+But I do realize that I don&apos;t have a way of going back, so which means that I also need to hand this navigation bar to the aboutus.HTML page.

 We will get there in a short while.

-For now, I\'m going to quickly navigate using the back button of my browser back to my index.HTML page.
+For now, I&apos;m going to quickly navigate using the back button of my browser back to my index.HTML page.

 One thing that I also wanted to demonstrate to you was how this navigation bar will collapse for small and extra small screen sizes.

-Let\'s turn on the view using the Responsive View, and then let me go to the Galaxy S5.
+Let&apos;s turn on the view using the Responsive View, and then let me go to the Galaxy S5.

 And I noticed that when I use the Galaxy S5 like this, you can see that